 As a small business owner, you probably work hard to keep your finances in check, but unexpected events can sabotage those efforts — and these events happen more often than you might think.
 An estimated 25 percent of businesses don’t reopen following a major disaster.
+Protect your finances with business income insurance.

 Plan ahead and take action today – get business insurance and maximize your business’s chances of survival.
 Here is a five-step plan you can put in place now to protect your business against any potential loss of income in the future: